Guscah/HipotesaRestAPI/AppEngine.md

-# 💻 Deploy to App Engine Standard
+# 💻 Deploy to App Engine Flexible

 You can apply this application to the Google Cloud Platform App Engine.
-Following are the steps for running this application in a standard App Engine environment.
+Following are the steps for running this application in a Flexible App Engine environment.

 ## 📌Set up Google Cloud Platform